infernet-h2020/MetaME/docs/documentation.md

 <div align="center"><img style="background: transparent;" src="https://render.githubusercontent.com/render/math?math=P%5Cleft(%20%5Cboldsymbol%7B%5Cnu%7D%20%5Cright)%20%3D%20%5Cfrac%7B1%7D%7BZ%7D%5Cmathbb%7BI%7D%5Cleft%5B%5Cboldsymbol%7B%5Cnu%7D%20%5Cin%20%5COmega%5Cright%5D%20e%5E%7B%5Cboldsymbol%7Bc%7D%5E%7Bt%7D%5Cboldsymbol%7B%5Cnu%7D%7D"></div>

 The two distributions are hard to compute as the computation of the partition function *Z* is intractable.
 Therefore, we resort to an analytic approximation provided by Expectation Propagation which allows us to obtain a multivariate Gaussian density associated with the joint distribution of the fluxes, and a set of univariate truncated normal distributions approximating the marginal flux probabilities.
-We stress that within this framework it is also possible to estimate the unknown Lagrange multipliers *c* and &gamma;with no extra computation.
+We stress that within this framework it is also possible to estimate the unknown Lagrange multipliers *c* and &gamma; with no extra computation.
 See the works in the Reference section for a more detailed description of the model.

 ## Usage
 The main script `MetaMEP.m` in `src` takes as input (in this order):